django/django-docker-box/README.md

 `docker-compose build sqlite`

-Then simply run:
+Then run the following command to test against SQLite:

 `docker-compose run --rm sqlite`

 All arguments are passed to `runtests.py`.
 Before they are run all specific dependencies are installed (and cached across runs).

-## Different databases
+### Different databases

 Simply substitute `sqlite` for any supported database: